Pilot/Feasibility (P/F) Project Program

 Introduction and Goals

-The Pilot/Feasibility (P/F) Project Program is a magnet that pulls investigators into the Liver Center and has helped sustain a robust cadre of investigators in the Liver Center over the last 20 years.
+The Pilot/Feasibility (P/F) Project Program is a magnet that pulls investigators into the Liver Center and has helped sustain a robust cadre of investigators.
 The emphasis has been to fund young investigators, who are more likely to stay in digestive disease research if their P/F project is successful.
 The research potential of P/F project holders is markedly enhanced by the Core facilities of the Liver Center, which enable investigators to utilize research methodology that would otherwise be unavailable or unaffordable, and an Enrichment Program that has promoted numerous collaborations.

 Goals of the P/F Project Program are to:

-- Attract and support talented young investigators to work in liver disease-related research,
+- Attract and support talented young investigators to work in liver or digestive disease-related research.

 - Encourage investigators to re-direct their science to a digestive disease related area.